 With a non-invasive treatment approachืsuch as occlusal splints, behavioral modification, and occlusal planning many cases can be effectively managed without surgery.

-An occlusal splint is a custom-made dental appliance designed by a dentist and worn over the teeth to help achieve proper bite alignment.
+An occlusal splint is a custom made dental appliance designed by a dentist and worn over the teeth to help achieve proper bite alignment.
 It reduces abnormal occlusal forces and minimizes excessive pressure on the temporomandibular joints and facial muscles.

 Although it may appear simple, the occlusal splint plays a crucial role in the management of Temporomandibular Joint Disorders (TMD) and helps alleviate pain caused by involuntary teeth grinding (bruxism), particularly during sleep.

-1. Reduces pressure on the temporomandibular joints and facial muscles Helps relieve jaw, facial, and temple tension, particularly in patients who clench or grind their teeth during sleep.
+Helps relieve jaw, facial, and temple tension, particularly in patients who clench or grind their teeth during sleep.

-2. Restores natural bite balance Improves occlusal harmony and reduces abnormalities caused by improper bite alignment, which may lead to pain or excessive muscle fatigue.
+Improves occlusal harmony and reduces abnormalities caused by improper bite alignment, which may lead to pain or excessive muscle fatigue.

-3. Prevents tooth wear caused by teeth grinding Protects the natural tooth surfaces from unnecessary occlusal forces, especially in patients with unrecognized nocturnal bruxism.
+Protects the natural tooth surfaces from unnecessary occlusal forces, especially in patients with unrecognized nocturnal bruxism.

-4. Reduces clicking or popping sounds during mouth opening Allows smoother movement of the temporomandibular joint, minimizing joint noises and the sensation of jaw catching or locking.
+Allows smoother movement of the temporomandibular joint, minimizing joint noises and the sensation of jaw catching or locking.

-5. A non-surgical treatment approach Particularly effective in early-stage or mild cases, occlusal splint therapy is a safe and clinically proven option when provided under the care of a specialist dentist.
+Particularly effective in early-stage or mild cases, occlusal splint therapy is a safe and clinically proven option when provided under the care of a specialist dentist.

 A night guard is a removable dental appliance designed to be worn during sleep, particularly for individuals who grind or clench their teeth.
 It is commonly recommended for patients who wake up with jaw fatigue, temple pain, or experience unrecognized tooth wear caused by nocturnal bruxism.